Billy Benn: Before I go home

 Benn’s love for Country also recalls a fleeting childhood encounter with Albert Namatjira.
 In both artists’ work, landscape is not merely observed—it is felt, known, embodied.
 Each painting carries a persistence, a spirit that exceeds any fixed notion of land or style.
 “He seized upon Namatjira’s example to make paintings his personal redemption as an Aboriginal man.”

-It is important to note that Benn’s creative journey was shaped in part through Bindi Enterprises, where he began painting on off-cuts of timber and metal in the 1990s, following his diagnosis of schizophrenia.
+It is important to note that Benn’s creative journey wa sshaped in part through Bindi Enterprises, where he began painting on off-cuts of timber and metal in the 1990s, following his diagnosis of schizophrenia.
 Benn’s tenacity inspired the establishment of the Bindi Mwerre Anthurre Artists studio, a cooperative of artists working with a disability, and the fostering of the talents of his colleagues, including Adrian Robertson, Aileen Oliver, Seth Namatjira and many more.
+“Although it was not the cultural norm for an Arrernte man and a Warlpiri man to co-habit, Billy enthusiastically took up the opportunity to share his house with Adrian Robertson” when offered the opportunity at the Hetti Perkins Nursing Home.
+“Painting at Bindi, the two men continued to inspire each other in their work for years to come.”

 In the first show of works since his passing Before I go home speaks to Benn’s lifelong pull towards the Country from which he was separated.
 His paintings trace the journey back, transforming memory, grief, and survival into landscapes where he could stand, once more, on the ground that made him.